Wrist piercing

 A wrist piercing is a piercing through the surface of the wrist, first popularized by Jon Cobb in PFIQ.
 Wrist piercings are a type of surface piercing.

 They carry a high rate of rejection and migration, unless they are properly measured and placed.
-The piercings may be rejected if they are not installed properly; due to the location of the piercings they are easy to irritate, and regularly catch onto clothing or other objects.
+The piercings may be rejected if they are not installed properly; due to the location of the piercings, they are easy to irritate, and regularly catch onto clothing or other objects.

-People with wrist piercings are advised to put on short sleeved t-shirts, singlets so as to prevent the surface barbell from catching onto the threads of the clothing.
-Also, wrist piercings can only be done with a special tool (to hook the other side of the surface barbell upside) and thus, it is of high difficulty for it to be home-made.
+Also, wrist piercings can only be done with a special tool (to hook the other side of the surface barbell upside down), and thus, it is of high difficulty for it to be home-made.

-Piercers would also advise that, after getting a wrist piercing, the person is to soak and moisten the wound with mild salted solution so as to disinfect the area, preventing bacteria from entering the unclotted wound.
-The span of a wrist piercing ranges approximately from as short as 2 weeks to 6 or 7 months.

-Wrist Piercing Jewelry
+Wrist piercing jewelry

 As with all surface piercings, wrist piercings require special jewelry to minimize the risk of piercing migration and rejection.
-Both surface bars and barbells with bars made from flexible material, such as tygon or Teflon, are commonly used as both short and long term jewelry in wrist piercings.
+Both surface bars and barbells with bars made from flexible material, such as tygon or Teflon, are commonly used as both short and long-term jewelry in wrist piercings.
 More appropriate is titanium, which is less likely to irritate surrounding skin due to its lack of nickel.
-A quality piercing is done in two steps with different bars: one with long rises used at time of piercing to allow for initial swelling, and a second bar with shorter rises and balls a few millimeters from skin to be inserted months later once healing has taken place.
-Other jewelry includes specially made and bent barbells, which may be made by the piercer or can be ordered from a dealer.
+A quality piercing is done in two steps with different bars: one with long rises used at the time of piercing to allow for initial swelling, and a second bar with shorter rises and balls a few millimeters from the skin to be inserted months later once healing has taken place.
+Other jewelry includes specially made and bent barbells.